RoLO0u/sticker-bot/README.md

 Run db_cli.py script to execute sql from "sql_queries" folder.

-When using choose file by entering its number or quit by entering "q"
+When using choose script to execute by entering its number or quit by entering "q"

 # API